-Three existing residences border the property to the south with only one that has had a vantage to Red Rock views.
+Three existing residences border the property to the south; two have some vantage to red rock views.
 Also to the south is an undeveloped Residential (RS-12) parcel, currently used for landscape material storage.
 To the east across Elk Road are Commercial uses, a Mobile Home Park and Elks Lodge.
 Service elements have been located in the northeast corner of the site, away from the residences to the south.